mozilla-extensions/ipp-addon-activator/README.md

     Supported modifiers: `strong`.
 - `condition` (optional): a Condition object that controls when to show the notification.
 If omitted, the rule always matches when the domain matches.
 - Testing mode is detected via the pref `extensions.ippactivator.testMode` (set to true by tests and by `npm run start`).
-- Inject dynamic breakages at runtime via string prefs to JSON arrays:
+- Runtime prefs (all values are JSON strings):
-  - `extensions.ippactivator.dynamicTabBreakages` for tab-triggered breakages
+  - `extensions.ippactivator.dynamicTabBreakages`: array for tab-triggered breakages.
-  - `extensions.ippactivator.dynamicWebRequestBreakages` for webRequest-triggered breakages
+  - `extensions.ippactivator.dynamicWebRequestBreakages`: array for webRequest-triggered breakages.
+  - `extensions.ippactivator.notifiedDomains`: array of base domains (eTLD+1) that were already notified; used to suppress repeat notifications for the same domain.
+Clearing or removing this pref resets suppression.
-    The background listens for changes and updates immediately.
+    The background listens for dynamic breakage changes and updates immediately.

 Examples (from tests, via Selenium running in chrome context):